hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 <img src="../img/tss_pileup.png" width="300">
 </p>

-Alternatively, we can look at the **read density aggregated across all genes in the genome** for a more global evaluation using a **profile plot**.
+Alternatively, we can get a more **global perspective** by looking at the read density aggregated across all genes in the genome, using a **profile plot**.
+We are going to plot the read density for **each of the WT replicates**.
+Our BED file of regions is no longer the PRDM16 binding sites.
+For this figure, **the regions** we are aggregating over is the promoter region for every gene in the mouse genome.
+The "promoter region" is **defined by the user (in our command) as 4000 bases upstream from the start of the gene, to 4000 bases downstream of the start of the gene**.

+_With deepTools you have the flexibility of defining the regions you want to interrogate._

 To create this profile plot, we will need to compute yet another matrix.
 For this plot, we will need to change the following parameters:

-* `-R`: Our regions file will change.
+* `-R`: **Our regions file will change**.
 Rather than using our PRDM16 binding sites, we will use a BED file which contains the start and end coordinate for every genes in the mm10 genome.
-* `reference-point`: The reference point will be TSS.
-Specifying this means that the window will be centered around the start coordinate of each region.
+* `reference-point`: The **reference point will be TSS**.
+Specifying this means that the window (+/- 4000 bp) will be centered around the start coordinate of each region.
 * `-S`: The bigWig files input will be similar to the first plot we created, pointing to the two WT ChIP samples.

 > **NOTE**: The mm10 genes BED file was obtained from the [UCSC table browser](https://genome.ucsc.edu/cgi-bin/hgTables).

-**Since this matrix takes especially long to compute, we have created it for you**.
+This is a large number of regions!!. **The matrix takes very long to compute**, and so **we have created it for you**.
 Copy over the matrix into your `visualization` directory:

 ```bash
 cp /n/groups/hbctraining/harwell-datasets/workshop_material/results/visualization/wt_matrix_allGenes_TSS.gz visualization/